 We needed to update and enhance our current clinical practices to include whole health education and lifestyle modifications, as well as explore clinical models for coordinated care that improve outcomes and reduce costs for customers.

 Staff have reported increased confidence initiating conversations by using these handouts, and clients report that they are learning information about their conditions for the first time.
 We have translated these handouts into six threshold languages to increase accessibility.
-Our staff benefit from the handouts as well: staff report that they are using the handouts to learn about and manage their own chronic health conditions.
+Our workforce benefits from the handouts as well: staff report that they are using the handouts to learn about and manage their own chronic health conditions.

 We have learned that the following practices greatly enhance our ability to integrate Whole Person Health into our programs: